sagemath/trac_to_gh/Issue 9997.md

 # Issue 9997: NTL is building the shared library with the wrong extension on AIX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9998

 Original creator: drkirkby